Darth Bane: Star Wars: The Clone Wars (2014)

 In the Star Wars: The Clone Wars season six episode "Sacrifice", Darth Bane appears as an apparition to Yoda on the Sith home planet Moraband.
 He is voiced by Mark Hamill, who portrayed Luke Skywalker in the films.
 Prior to taking on the role of Bane, Hamill did not know of the character or how Bane fit into the overall arc of Star Wars.
 His son Nathan knew about the history of the character, however, and was able to explain it to his father once he took on the role.
 For the portrayal, Dave Filoni recorded Hamill reading his lines using multiple inflections, each portraying different emotions, and then blended all together into the version heard within the episode.
 Previous to that appearance, the developers of the show had considered and rejected for Darth Bane to appear during the third season's Mortis Trilogy arc alongside Darth Revan, acting as an influence on the Son (an embodiment of the dark side).
 For now, this serves as Bane's only canon appearance.

-Bane was to originally appear, alongside Darth Revan, in the third season episode "Ghosts of Mortis" as an influence to The Son, an embodiment of the dark side of the Force.
+Bane was to originally appear, alongside Darth Revan, in the third-season episode "Ghosts of Mortis" as an influence to The Son, an embodiment of the dark side of the Force.
 Although George Lucas commissioned the scene, he later cut it before the scene could be fully animated.

+Non-canon

+Star Wars: Galaxy of Heroes (2015)

+Darth Bane eventually became one of the many playable Star Wars characters in the mobile turn-based role-playing game Star Wars: Galaxy of Heroes, featuring characters from both the mainstream canon timeline established by The Walt Disney Company, along with select Legends characters.
+He was added during the game's ninth year of operation in 2024, and could only be unlocked through the Conquest mode.